 Has nothing to do with a One-Hit Wonder, although it is sometimes referred to as such.

-Ace Combat: If Harder Than Hard mode examples count, player aircraft in this game go down with just one missile hit when played on the highest difficulty (except in X: Skies of Deception where a high enough defence allows you to get away with 90+ , maybe 80+ % damage taken... not that many planes are both that survivable and still good dogfighters).
+Ace Combat: Player aircraft in this game go down with just one missile hit when played on the highest difficulty.
 Enemy aircraft, on the other hand, remain just as durable as on normal difficulty.

-In ACX, if you tune Cariburn with Light engine and Sylph wing and forget to use any armor, it will be one hit-point wonder not only against missiles, but against guns, too. (technically, two hit-point, because one hit makes 64% damage.).
+In ACX, if you tune Cariburn with Light engine, Sylph wing, Fenrir ECMS and CFRP armor, it will be one hit-point wonder not only against missiles, but against guns, too.
+And since guns in ACX are slightly homing...

 The Adventure Of Little Ralph: Ralph dies from a single hit from any enemy, unless he has a shield which allows him to take one more hit.
 This is justified in that Ralph spends most of the game as a young child, and in boss battles after the middle of the game, he turns back into a man and can take a large number of hits without dying.
 Then Ralph randomly turns back into a boy afterwards.